Page automatically refreshes every 15 minutes.

 Seasonal Flood Potential

-A flood potential outlook is issued by the National Weather Service every two weeks during the winter and spring.
+A flood potential outlook is issued by the Northeast River Forecast Center every two weeks during the winter and spring.
 It refers to the potential for flooding across eastern New York State, southern Vermont, Berkshire County Massachusetts and Litchfield County Connecticut.
 The major river basins in this area are the Hudson, Mohawk and Housatonic.

 During the winter months, freeze-up ice jams may occur on area rivers.
 Freeze-up jams happen when extremely cold air temperatures occur over open water.
 This results in the rapid production of large amounts of river ice that can jam downstream.
 In places where the average temperature is zero or below for three or more consecutive days are susceptible to freeze-up jams.